zapalabs/zapa/README.md

-# zsno
+# Zapa

-zsno is a project for integrating a zcash virtual machine into a custom Avalanche subnet.
+Zapa stands for Zero Knowledge Anonymous Payments on Avalanche.
+Zapa is a project for integrating a zcash virtual machine into a custom Avalanche subnet.
 This repo contains all dependencies needed to develop, debug, deploy, and/or become a validator on zsno.

 ## Status